Activator.CreateInstance Method (String, String, Boolean, BindingFlags, Binder, Object, CultureInfo, Object, Evidence)

 A combination of zero or more bit flags that affect the search for the typeName constructor.
 If bindingAttr is zero, a case-sensitive search for public constructors is conducted.

 An object that uses bindingAttr and args to seek and identify the typeName constructor.
-If binder is nullptr, the default binder is used.
+If binder is null, the default binder is used.

 An array of one or more attributes that can participate in activation.
 This is typically an array that contains a single UrlAttribute object.
 The UrlAttribute specifies the URL that is required to activate a remote object.